Lake Vostok: Traits

 In April 2005, German, Russian, and Japanese researchers found that the lake has tides.
 Depending on the position of the Sun and the Moon, the surface of the lake rises about 12 mm.
 The lake is under complete darkness, under 355 bar of pressure, and expected to be rich in oxygen, so there is speculation that any organisms inhabiting the lake could have evolved in a manner unique to this environment.
 There is a 1 microtesla magnetic anomaly on the east coast of the lake, spanning 105 by 75 km.
 Researchers hypothesize that the anomaly may be caused by a thinning of the Earth's crust in that location.

 Living Hydrogenophilus thermoluteolus micro-organisms have been found in Lake Vostok's deep ice core drillings; they are an extant surface-dwelling species.
 This suggests the presence of a deep biosphere utilizing a geothermal system of the bedrock encircling the subglacial lake.
 There is optimism that microbial life in the lake may be possible despite high pressure, constant cold, low nutrient input, potentially high oxygen concentration and an absence of sunlight.
-Jupiter's moon Europa and Saturn's moon Enceladus may also harbor lakes or oceans below a thick crust of ice.
+Jupiter's moon Europa and Saturn's moon Enceladus likely also harbor lakes or oceans below a thick crust of ice.
 Any confirmation of life in Lake Vostok could strengthen the prospect for the presence of life on icy moons.

 Lake Vostok measures 250 km long by 50 km wide at its widest point, it covers an area of 12500 km2 making it the 16th largest lake by surface area.
 With an average depth of 432 m, it has an estimated volume of 5400 km3, making it the 6th largest lake by volume.